RPM Manual

 Some MUEs are confidential and may change status.
 Absence of a published value is not proof that no MUE exists.

-MUEs exemplify CMS’s shift toward front-end, automated program integrity.
+MUEs and PTP edits exemplify CMS’s shift toward front-end, automated program integrity.
 By encoding unit plausibility, code-pair logic, and modifier rules directly into claims processing systems through the NCCI framework, CMS limits improper payment before it happens.
 Remote care and care-management programs that are recurring and software-mediated are especially exposed because standardized edits now operate as policy enforced in code.

-FairPath treats MUE compliance as versioned policy:
+FairPath treats NCCI compliance as versioned policy: